ntraut/thresholdmann/Contributing.md

 to hearing your ideas for improvement and extension of Thresholdmann.

-You can check out if there is an open [issues](https://github.com/neuroanatomy/thresholdmann/issues) you'd like to jump on, and get in touch with us there.
+You can check out if there is an open [issue](https://github.com/neuroanatomy/thresholdmann/issues) you'd like to jump on, and get in touch with us there.
 You can also open a new issue to let us know about bugs, or request a new feature.

 We will be happy to work with anyone who would love to join our effort.

+**Test new functionalities**
+If you would like to change the code, please make sure the existing tests run using ```npm install && npm run test```.
+If you add a new functionality, please also implement new test(s) to make sure of its correct working.
+Thank you.

 **Get in touch with us!**

-You can also write us on twitter to [katjaq](https://twitter.com/katjaQheuer) and [R3RT0](https://twitter.com/r3rt0)!
+You can also write us on twitter (X) to [katjaq](https://twitter.com/katjaQheuer) and [R3RT0](https://twitter.com/r3rt0)!

 **We are looking forward to meeting you!**